purplebase/models/README.md

 ]
 ```

-What is important to note here is that the watcher will repaint the widget when any event in storage matches the regular filter.
+What is important to note here is that the watcher will repaint the widget when any model in storage matches the regular filter.
 But a reply does not match the regular filter, as it is not a kind 1.
 That is where the `and` argument comes in, allowing now to repaint upon replies, but not any reply!, only those in a relationship with any matching kind 1 of the regular filter.

-Lastly, watching replaceable events will also be a thing:
+Lastly, watching replaceable model will also be a thing:

 ```dart
 final Profile signedInProfile = ref.watch(signedInProfileProvider);